dev-seahouse/akzara_game/README.md

 ### Instructions:
 1. Use arrow keys to move
-2. Enemies are green, avoid them
+2. Obstacles are green, avoid them
-3. Yellow things gives you bonus score, eat them
+3. Yellow things gives you bonus score, eat them like they are your favorite deserts
-4. Do not think about work whiling playing
+4. **Do not think about work whilst playing this game**
-6. Relax.
+6. **Do not think about work whilst playing this game**
+7. Go back to number 4.